AN EXAMPLE OF BULLET POINTS THAT WON'T MURDER YOUR PRESENTATION[Free PowerPoint + Keynote Templates]

 - Animate each point in one at a time with a medium fade

 - This prevents the audience from skipping ahead…

 - You’re diverting their attention to the point you’re currently speaking on!

-You see how your eyes are drawn to the next bullet, leaving the last one as a distant memory?
+Now here is that trick in animation to illustrate the concept: Do you see how your eyes are drawn to the next bullet, leaving the last one as a distant memory?
 This technique will corral your audience’s attention and stop them from discreetly pulling out their phone to dominate some Candy Crush Saga.

 Ready to see how it’s done?

 How to Use The Better Bullet Point Example Solution

 This is going to be one of the simplest tutorials you’ll ever read.
 You won’t know what to do with all of those leftover brain cells you stored up for the winter.

 - Hit enter, and type your second story point